kiet8112006/olist-data-analysis/README.md

 Conclusion:

 These records represent late deliveries, where the actual delivery occurred after the estimated delivery date promised to the customer.
 This metric can later be used to analyze logistics performance and customer satisfaction.
+These records indicate delayed deliveries and can be used to evaluate logistics performance and its potential impact on customer satisfaction.

 #### Delivered Orders Without Delivery Date
 sql query: